Step 1: 'Watch' And Gather Intelligence Using Real-Time Visibility

 By knowing your potential total savings, you are in a good position to attack your problem.
 With this ammunition in your hand, you can now implement a smart pallet management program using real-time visibility.

-Step 3: “Attack” by Building a Process with BLE Visibility
+Step 3: “Attack” by Building a Process with LPWAN Visibility

 a.
 Set Aging Thresholds